 - What If the Police Report Assigns Fault To You?

 Determining liability after a car accident can heavily rely upon the information given in the police report.

-If the other driver is at fault for your injuries, the police report can be very useful as leverage in negotiations or in leading a court to find in your favor.
+If the other driver is at fault for your injuries, the traffic collision report can be handy as leverage in negotiations or lead a court to find in your favor.

-On the other hand, if you are at fault, the report will set the standards for your liability and help distinguish the extent of the damage.
+On the other hand, if you are at fault, the report will set the standards for your accident liability and help distinguish the damage's extent.

-But what if the police report is inaccurate or doesn't match with what you believed happened?
+But what if the police report is inaccurate or doesn't match what you believed happened?
 Can you have the information altered or amended?
-That usually depends on the information you would like changed or added on.

 The officer will also:

-- Take pictures of the accident scene and of damage to the vehicles
+- Take pictures of the accident scene and damage to the vehicles

 - Measure skid marks